 Supplementation will disrupt the supply-demand principle of breastfeeding.
 Supplementation does not prevent hypoglycemia, weight loss, dehydration, or Jaundice.

 - It may separate the mother and baby.

 - It can result in dehydration and poor feeding.

 - It can result in fatigue in a baby, resulting in less breast milk consumed.

 Painful Procedures on the Baby

-Anything that is painful for the baby might cause him/her to resist feeding; things like heel sticks, injections, spinal taps, and circumcision.
+Anything painful for the baby might cause them to resist feeding, things like heel sticks, injections, spinal taps, and circumcision.
 They should be avoided if possible.
-On the other hand, breastfeeding can be used to help the baby deal with the pain, if these procedures are inevitable.
+On the other hand, if these procedures are inevitable, breastfeeding can help the baby deal with the pain.